Reform of the Court

 In addition, several high-level conferences on reform of the Convention system have been held in recent years.

 Conference in Copenhagen 2018

-A high-level conference on reform of the Convention system will be held in Copenhagen on 12 and 13 April 2018.
+A high-level conference on reform of the Convention system was held in Copenhagen on 12 and 13 April 2018.

 At the request of the Chair of the Committee of Ministers of the Council of Europe, the Court has examined the draft Declaration and issued an opinion on the subject.

 A High-Level Conference was held in Brussels on 26 & 27 March 2015 about "The implementation of the European Convention of Human Rights, our shared responsibility"

 A High-Level Conference on the future of the Court was organised by the United Kingdom in Brighton on 18-20 April 2012, during the British Chairmanship of the Committee of Ministers of the Council of Europe.
 The Plenary Court has adopted a preliminary opinion for the preparation of the Conference.

 * Translations into Italian were commissioned by the Italian Government